-- 1. Align the mode dial with [C] (CUSTOM SHOT). - 2.
-Press [SET]. - A message will appear if there are no CUSTOM SHOT scenes currently registered.
+1. Align the mode dial with [C] (CUSTOM SHOT).

+• A message will appear if there are no CUSTOM SHOT scenes currently registered.
 If there is one or more images that are supported for CUSTOM SHOT scene registration, press [SET] to advance to step 5, below.
-Otherwise proceed with step 3. - 3.
-Use [▲] and [▼] to select () (Custom Scene) and then press [SET]. - Use [▲], [▼], [◄], and [▶] to select "CUSTOM SHOT" (New Scene), and then press [SET]. - 5.
-Use $[\blacktriangle]$, $[\blacktriangledown]$, $[\blacktriangleleft]$, and $[\blacktriangleright]$ to select a snapshot. - 6.
-Use [▲] and [▼] to select "Save" and then press [SET].
+Otherwise proceed with step 3.

+4. Use [▲], [▼], [◀], and [▶] to select "CUSTOM SHOT" (New Scene), and then press [SET].

+5. Use $[\blacktriangle]$, $[\triangledown]$, $[\triangleleft]$, and $[\blacktriangleright]$ to select a snapshot.

+6. Use [▲] and [▼] to select "Save" and then press [SET].

-- CUSTOM SHOT setup registration is not supported for images shot with the functions below.
-CUSTOM SHOT setup registration is also not supported for movies. - HDR, Premium Auto Pro, Multi SR Zoom, Snapshot In Movie - You can register the setup of a single image that is part of a CS group.
-Note, however, that the resulting CUSTOM SHOT scene will be for a snapshot, not a CS Mode operation. - You can check the settings of the currently selected CUSTOM SHOT scene by displaying the camera's setting menus and looking at its settings. - CUSTOM SHOT scenes are assigned numbers in the sequence: U1, U2, U3, and so on. - The settings and functions below are not registered as part of a CUSTOM SHOT scene. - Handsfree, Motion Position, Image Size, Image Quality, ISO High Limit, Digital Zoom, Self-timer, aperture, Some of the settings when shooting with Intelligent Bracketing - CUSTOM SHOT scenes are stored in built-in memory in the SCENE folder (snapshots) (page 185). - Formatting the camera's built-in memory (page 197) deletes all the CUSTOM SHOT scene files.
+CUSTOM SHOT setup registration is not supported for images shot with the functions below.
+CUSTOM SHOT setup registration is also not supported for movies.

+HDR, Premium Auto Pro, Multi SR Zoom, Snapshot In Movie

+- You can register the setup of a single image that is part of a CS group.
+Note, however, that the resulting CUSTOM SHOT scene will be for a snapshot, not a CS Mode operation. - You can check the settings of the currently selected CUSTOM SHOT scene by displaying the camera's setting menus and looking at its settings. - CUSTOM SHOT scenes are assigned numbers in the sequence: U1, U2, U3, and so on. - The settings and functions below are not registered as part of a CUSTOM SHOT scene.

+Handsfree, Motion Position, Image Size, Image Quality, ISO High Limit, Digital Zoom, Self-timer, aperture, Some of the settings when shooting with Intelligent Bracketing

+- CUSTOM SHOT scenes are stored in built-in memory in the SCENE folder (snapshots) (page 182). - Formatting the camera's built-in memory (page 194) deletes all the CUSTOM SHOT scene files.

-- If the "User Set Up" setting is assigned to the front shutter button, you can register the setup of the currently displayed snapshot as a CUSTOM SHOT scene simply by displaying it and then pressing the front shutter button. - · Use the following steps when you want to delete a CUSTOM SHOT scene. - 1In step 4 of the above procedure, select the scene you want to delete. - To view a particular image, rotate the zoom controller. - 2Press [▼] (\$\mathbb{T}\$), select "Cancel", and then press [SET].
+Use the following steps when you want to delete a CUSTOM SHOT scene.
+1 In step 4 of the above procedure, select the scene you want to delete.
+You can scroll through screens by rotating the zoom controller.
+2 Press [▼] (m ≰), select "Cancel", and then press [SET].